Hardy Perennial Flowers to Brighten Your Garden in Summers

 Planting Location

-It can be planted in the sun or part-shaded area.
-You may even want to plant a few shade loving vegetables tucked in and around your perennials!
+It can be planted in the sun or a part-shaded area.
+You may even want to plant a few shade-loving vegetables tucked in and around your perennials!

 Watering Needs

-The flower needs moist soils so do not leave it dry.
+The flower needs moist soil, so do not leave it dry.
 They do not bloom in dry, hot summers.

 Sowing